harmony-one/zkHMY/README.md

 #### deploy smart contract

-We are working on Harmony SDK to make smart contract deployment easier.
-Now, we just manually deploy smart contract
+Currently, we are manually deploying the smart contracts.
+At the same time, we are building Harmony SDK to make smart contract deployment easier.